-The magazine provides school and community library patrons with useful articles and resource links about computer science and programming, information libraries also can use for their technology programs in their communities.
-While the magazine is written to help kids ages 10 and older learn about programming and computer science, the articles also help parents, teachers, and adults who want to learn.
-The magazine strives to provide easy to understand articles and how-to information, with a bit of fun.
+Our magazine provides school and community library patrons with useful articles and resource links about computer science and programming, information libraries also can use for their technology programs in their communities.
+While the magazine is written to help kids ages 8 to 12 and older learn about programming and computer science, the articles also help parents, teachers, and adults who want to learn alongside kids in their lives.
+Our magazine strives to provide easy to understand articles and how-to information, with a bit of fun.

 We offer print + online access library subscriptions for school and community libraries.
 The print version includes useful reference information and articles.
-Every article includes the URL to the online version with additional links for readers to explore.
+Every article includes the URL to the online version of the article which includes additional links for readers to explore.

 There are three library subscriptions offered, depending on your location.
 To subscribe with a credit card, please use one of these links: